 We're continuously transforming the way we operate to improve our ability to innovate, expand, and make our clients' lives better.
 Our team members have continued to meet the challenges of our field and to excel despite setbacks.
 We are very proud of where we are today and excited about where we are headed.

 Before we finish, we'd just like you to know that you, as part of our team, are our most important and greatest asset.
 We could not accomplish what we do every day without our employees.
-I'm very pleased to welcome you to Sterling and look forward to working with you!
+I'm very pleased to welcome you to Sterling and look forward to working you!

 Jack & Jill Smith